MicrosoftDocs/power-platform/power-virtual-agents/teams/configure-sso-teams.md

 To add the token exchange url:

-1. Go to the Azure AD authentication you configured when following the steps to [create the new AAD authentication in PVA](../configuration-end-user-authentication.md#configure-authentication-with-manual-azure-ad).
+1. Go to the Azure AD authentication you configured when following the steps to [create the new Azure AD authentication in the Power Virtual Agents web app](../configuration-end-user-authentication.md#configure-authentication-with-manual-azure-ad).

 1. Add the Token Exchange URL as described in the [Configure SSO with Azure AD](../configure-sso.md#configure-authentication-in-power-virtual-agents-to-enable-single-sign-on) topic, under the **Configure authentication in Power Virtual Agents to Enable SSO** heading.